daveliao/AquileReader/README.md

 # Aquile Reader Feedback
-This repository is for tracking the bugs/feedbacks for Aquile Reader app.
+This repository is for tracking bugs/feedback for Aquile Reader app.